hsigeman/findZX/README.md

 Modification of the pipeline used in Sigeman et. al (2020).

-The purpose of this pipeline is to detect new and old sex-linked regions from wgs sequencing.
+The purpose of this pipeline is to detect new and old sex-linked regions from wgs sequencing data.
 The first version of this pipeline detected sex-linked regions for birds.
 Now the pipeline has been expanded to be usable on other organisms and with/without a synteny species.

 The number of male and female samples does not have to be equal, the minimum requirement is one sample from each sex.